Ethanph89/ProjectACORN/README.md

 Project ACORN (Analyzing Complex Organic Rhythm in Nature)

 ## About Project Acorn <img src="https://github.com/Ethanph89/ProjectACORN/blob/featureTimeline/assets/acorn.png" width="85" height="50">
+It's a catchy name so we ran away with it.

 ## Background
 The California ground squirrel (CGS) is a native Californian species ranging from Baja California to Washington.